 He lives between Lithuania and France.

-He's a winner of numerous competitions and awards, author of more than ten books which have been published in European countries.
+He's a winner of numerous competitions and awards, the author of more than 15 books that have been translated into English, French, German and other languages.

 His work is characterized by its constructivist and philosophical approach, by existential problems and intriguing combinations of science fiction and realism.